 Affect on Pay

 This ruling doesn’t mean staff will get paid more for their overall time – it’s all about health and safety.
 Trade Unions are now demanding that workers get paid for this travelling time and it’s obvious workers will demand more pay, but employers may not need to agree to this.

 If workers are entitled to overtime, this may be an issue, so check what your contracts actually say.

-The UK’s National Minimum Wage legislation is a UK law and isn’t imposed by Europe, as there’s no European right to a national minimum wage.
+The UK’s National Minimum Wage legislation is a UK law and isn’t imposed by Europe, as there’s no European right to a National Minimum Wage.

 The NMW says that workers must be paid at least the NMW for all the hours they work.
-However, the legislation currently says that travel time to work, or to a customer’s premises, at the beginning and the end of the day does NOT count as ‘time work’, so isn’t included in the NMW calculation.
+However, the legislation currently says that travel time to work, or to a customer’s premises, at the beginning and the end of the day doesn’t count as ‘time work’, so isn’t included in the NMW calculation.

 Watch this space for future developments as the NMW and WTR laws often interact with each other (and confuse each other).
 There may be pressure on NMW legislation to change in future.